'It's more dangerous for footballers' - Ex-Man Utd psychologist warns over coronavirus postponement | Goal.com

 United had originally pencilled in a return to training date of April 10 but with everything up in the air and the country on lockdown that’s been postponed indefinitely.
 It brings challenges for the players and Beswick, who joined United after the treble winning season before leaving with Steve McClaren in 2001, thinks they need to be disciplined and use the break as an opportunity to learn a new skill.

-“This situation is a challenge and usually challenges bring the best and the worst out of people you either sink as a victim or you respond as a fighter,” he said.
+He said: “This situation is a challenge and usually challenges bring the best and the worst out of people.
+You either sink as a victim or you respond as a fighter."